commonsharp/SurvivalProject-Server/README.md

 Server files for the game Survival Project, written in Java.

 # List of bugs
-* Soccer timer doesn't start.
+* ~~Soccer timer doesn't start.~~
 * You have to change items at least once before clicking ready in a room.

 # 22/03/2017
+* Added an option to send packets right after the game starts.
+That can be used "Soccer: Send timer" and many more game types.

-* Soccer is semi-working.
-The timer doesn't start when you start the game, but you can score goals.
+* Soccer is semi-working. ~~The timer doesn't start when you start the game, but~~ you can score goals.
 After 3 goals the game ends, but the results don't say "win-lose" but "win-win".

 # 21/03/2017
 * Started working on soccer...